 Mean Degree: The average number of direct connections or edges a node has.

-Mean Eigenvector Centrality: Measure how well-connected a node is and how well-connected its neighbors are, where high values suggest influence in a well-connected cluster.
+Mean Eigenvector Centrality: Measures how well-connected a node is and how well-connected its neighbors are, where high values suggest influence in a well-connected cluster.

 expom_1 <- expom_1 |>